rbisdorff/Digraph3/docSphinx/tutorial.rst

     * November 2013, version REST/D4 1.1            *
     *************************************************

-We may submit the given performance tableau:
+We may submit the given performance tableau.

     >>> t = XMCDA2PerformanceTableau('officeChoice')
     >>> solver.submitProblem(t)
     The problem submission was successful !
     Server ticket: 1BYyGVwV866hSNZo

-With the given ticket, saved in a text file in the working directory, we may request from the Rubis solver the corresponding best choice recommendation:
+With the given ticket, saved in a text file in the working directory, we may request from the Rubis solver the corresponding best choice recommendation.

     >>> solver.showSolution()

-and, in a system browser window, browse again the `solution file`_.
+And, in a system browser window, browse again the `solution file`_.

 Here, we find confirmed again that alternative *D*, indeed, appears to be the most significant best choice candidate.